Canon 2000D vs 700D

 The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were officially introduced, respectively, in February 2018 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 2000D has a resolution of 24 megapixel, whereas the 700D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 2000D has a resolution of 24 megapixels, whereas the 700D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 2000D and the Canon 700D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The physical size and weight of the Canon 2000D and the Canon 700D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is somewhat larger (2 percent) than the Canon 2000D.
 Moreover, the 700D is markedly heavier (22 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the 700D are weather-sealed.